Title IX Sexual Misconduct Policy

 Once an appeal is decided, the outcome is final.
 Further appeals are not permitted, even if a decision or sanction is changed on remand.

-In rare cases where a procedural or substantive error cannot be cured, the Appeal Officer may recommend a new investigation and/or Grievance Process, including a new Decision-Maker.
+In rare cases where a procedural or substantive error cannot be cured, the Appeal Officer may recommend a new investigation and/or Grievance Process, including new Decision-Makers.
 The results of a new Responsibility Determination can be appealed, once, on any of the three applicable grounds for appeals.

 In cases where the appeal results in reinstatement to the University or resumption of privileges, all reasonable attempts will be made to restore the Respondent to his/her prior status, recognizing that some opportunities lost may be irreparable in the short term.